Fleer: Key card sets

-Fleer produced two benchmark trading cards in the 1980s.
 In 1984, Fleer was the only major trading card manufacturer to release a Roger Clemens card; they included the then-Boston Red Sox prospect in their 1984 Fleer Baseball Update Set.
 The 1984 update set also included the first licensed card of Hall Of Fame outfielder Kirby Puckett.
 Fleer also released factory sets of their baseball cards from 1986-92.
 Like the Topps factory sets, they came in colorful boxes for retail and plainer boxes for hobby dealers.
 The 1986 set was not sealed, but the 1987-89 sets were sealed with a sticker and the 1990-92 sets were shrink-wrapped.
+From 1987-1989, Fleer also released a parallel baseball set on glossy paper.

-In 1986 Fleer helped resurrect the basketball card industry by releasing the 1986-87 Fleer Basketball set which included the rookie cards of Michael Jordan and Charles Barkley.
-This set is seen by many basketball card collectors as the "1952 Topps of basketball."
+In 1986 Fleer helped resurrect the basketball card industry by releasing an officially NBA-licensed 132-card 1986-87 Fleer Basketball set which included the rookie cards of NBA Hall of Famers Michael Jordan, Chris Mullin, Clyde Drexler, Joe Dumars, Hakeem Olajuwon, Isiah Thomas, Dominique Wilkins, Karl Malone, Patrick Ewing and Charles Barkley.
+The set also included an additional 11 card All Star sticker set featuring a second rookie card/sticker of Michael Jordan.
+From 1986-1988, Fleer was the only major card company that produced basketball cards.
+In 1989, Hoops released a two-part release,while Fleer continued with their singular release approach.
+In 1990, SkyBox, Topps, and Upper Deck introduced their own basketball card sets in two major releases each year per company.
+Hoops also released a two-part release.
+Each of these manufacturers, including Fleer, over-produced their basketball card product for half-a-dozen years, glutting the basketball card market.

-In the late 1990s and early 2000s, the glossy parallel sets Fleer produced for their 1987-89 baseball sets (similar to the Topps Tiffany sets) became very popular in the hobby.
-That popularity wore off, and today, the sets (except for the rare 1989) are not worth much more than the regular sets.